SyCLoPS User Manual¶

 ,--maxlon

-to the DetectNodes command.When running
+in the DetectNodes command.When running

 SyCLoPS_classifier.py

-, type "Y(Yes)" when asked if you are running with regional model data, so that the program will opt to use the alternative criteria designed for regional models (see SyCLoPS Supporting Information S4 for details) at several points in the classification process.
-[Check for known issues at the beginning of the manual that may affect this part].
+, type "Y(Yes)" when asked if you are running with regional model data, so that the program will opt to use the alternative criteria designed for regional models (see SyCLoPS Supporting Information S4 for details) at several points in the classification process.Some models may only output specific humidity.
+In this case, you can use specific humidity and temperature to calculate relative humidity.
+Remember to calculate RH with respect to ice at 100 hPa.

 3. SyCLoPS Catalogs Usages and Applications¶